On three domination-based identification problems in block graphs: Conclusion

-The three here studied domination problems are challenging both from a theoretical and a computational point of view and even remain hard for several graph classes where other in general hard problems are easy to solve, including bipartite graphs and chordal graphs.
-Block graphs form a subclass of chordal graphs for which all three domination problems can be solved in linear time \cite{ABLW_DAM_subm}.
-In this paper, we complement this result by presenting for all three codes lower and upper bounds.
-We give bounds using both the number of vertices -- as it has been done for several classes of graphs -- but also using the number $n_Q(G)$ of maximal cliques of $G$, that is more pertinent for block graphs.
-In particular, we verify a conjecture from \cite{ABLW_ICGT} concerning an upper bound for $\gamma^{ID}(G)$.
-Moreover, we address the questions to find block graphs where the provided lower and upper bounds are attained.
+Block graphs form a subclass of chordal graphs for which all three considered identification problems can be solved in linear time~\cite{argiroffo2020linear}.
+In this paper, we complemented this result by presenting lower and upper bounds for all three codes.
+We gave bounds using both the number of vertices — as it has been done for several other classes of graphs — and also using the parameter $|\mathcal{K}(G)|$ of the number of blocks of $G$ that is more fitting for block graphs.
+In particular, we verified a conjecture from~\cite{ABLW_ICGT} (Conjecture~\ref{Conj_ID}) concerning an upper bound for $\gamma^{ID}(G)$, and also proved the conjecture on the LD-number~\cite{garijo2014difference} (Conjecture~\ref{Conj_LD twin free}) for the special case of block graphs.
+Moreover, we addressed the questions to find block graphs where the provided lower and upper bounds are attained.

-It is interesting whether similar ideas work for graph classes with a similar structure, e.g. for cacti (graphs in which every maximal 2-connected subgraph is an edge or a cycle) or for block-cacti (graphs in which every maximal 2-connected subgraph is a clique or a cycle).\\

-\textbf{Acknowledgement.} We would like to thank Florent Foucaud for interesting discussions on the topic, in particular concerning lower bounds for the studied domination numbers.
+The structural properties of block graphs have enabled us to prove interesting bounds for the three considered identification problems.
+It would be interesting to see whether other structured classes can be studied in a similar way.
+It would also be interesting to prove Conjecture~\ref{Conj_LD twin free} for a larger class of graphs, for example for all chordal graphs.